 What may first appear as a techno-historical exploration, is actually a deep dive into an emergent media of coordination and a comparison of Socialist and Capitalist database practices.
 This includes a still unknown early history of West-Germany’s SAP and East-Germany’s forgotten innovative pendant Robotron SOPS.

 Further, the section unearths computing practices of modular integration, and the formalization, formatting, and computerization of reality in databases.
 It then develops a new descriptive perspective on ‘rationalization’, the saving of ressources, which moves the concept from an assembly line-oriented notion to a transaction-oriented meaning.

 California, Technical University Dresden and Robotron Dresden: The Problem-Oriented Seminar on Databases and DABA 1600

 This section looks into academic knowledge transfer between West and East and how a ‘small country’ such as the GDR with limited resources incrementally innovated database technology through research, dissertations, transition to production and database deployment on its

 K 1600 microcomputer series.
 It shows that technically the concepts from the West were reapplied and refined in the East.

 Did ‘socialist’ databases exist in the East during the Cold War?
 This concluding chapter summarizes the concepts of relational databases as today’s most important data organization and processing technique.
 It discusses in how far it is possible to decenter the historiographical narrative of database management systems’ emergence and its consequences for the history of computing.

-The form of the database – genealogies, operationalities and praxeologies of relational databases in East and West.
+The form of the database – Relational Databases and the rise of cooperative software practices.

 1 Opening a research field